Owens v Owens: ‘No-fault’ divorce

 Is Tini Owens now divorced?

-Yes, Tini Owens is now divorced after being separated from her husband for 5 years, which was one of the grounds for divorce prior to ‘no-fault’ divorce.
+Yes, Tini Owens is now divorced after being separated from her husband for 5 years, which was one of the grounds for divorce prior to the ‘no-fault’ divorce.
 After the introduction of ‘no-fault’ divorce, you no longer need a reason nor any grounds to divorce your spouse.

 Read More